57blocks/website-article/articles/Drive iOS App Downloads with Clip/README.md

 ## Key Advantages of App Clip

-  Our client wanted to increase downloads and attract more attention to their app, but after running multiple marketing campaigns, they ran out of ideas.
+  Hobnob wanted to increase downloads and attract more attention to their app, but after running multiple marketing campaigns, they ran out of ideas.
 The company needed a new approach.

   We introduced them to App Clip.
 An App Clip is a relatively new form of an app launched in iOS14.
 Its purpose is to allow users to complete quick tasks from the main app without installing the entire app.